Diversity at Haynes and Boone

 Effective recruiting and mentoring are foundations of diversity.
 To that end, we have established the Haynes and Boone Minority Scholars Program for first-year students at SMU Dedman School of Law and the University of Texas School of Law.
 Haynes and Boone Scholars receive a monthly stipend, a summer clerkship at our firm, and a mentor to provide guidance during the student’s first year in law school.

 Since 2003, Haynes and Boone has also participated in an initiative sponsored by the Houston Bar Association to provide a summer clerkship in our Houston office to a first-year minority law student from one of the three area law schools in Houston (the University of Houston, South Texas College of Law, and Texas Southern University).
 For more information about this initiative, please contact the Recruiting Offices of one of these schools.

 Minority and women lawyers at the firm also benefit from an environment that places strong emphasis on mentoring and training.
-In fact, in 2002, Haynes and Boone received the Minority Corporate Counsel Association’s prestigious Thomas L. Sager Award for sustained commitment to improving the hiring, retention and promotion of minority and women lawyers.
+In fact, in 2013 and 2002, Haynes and Boone received the Minority Corporate Counsel Association’s prestigious Thomas L. Sager Award for sustained commitment to improving the hiring, retention and promotion of minority and women lawyers.
 This award is just one example of the recognition that the firm has received for its diversity efforts.